TiredWoofles/data-science-S2025/challenges/c05-antibiotics-assignment.md

 **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

-I think Graph 4 is the most helpful because it shows you how much in proportions are effective for how the antibiotics affect each bacteria.
-From this *Diplococcus pneumoniae from column 4 is nearly identical to Streptococcus hemolyticus.
-Then the same can be said for graph 2 but it is harder to tell as there is a lot more data to look at to compare the 2 bacterias.*
+Visual 3, a heatmap, provides a clear overview of the bacterial sensitivity to each of the antibiotics.
+By focusing on the antibiotic sensitivity values across different genera, it can help in making inferences about how bacterial characteristics (e.g., genus and Gram stain) influence antibiotic resistance or sensitivity.
+While the heatmap itself doesn’t directly address the historical renaming, it does provide a visual clue regarding the distinct patterns of antibiotic effectiveness, which may have been a factor in distinguishing *Streptococcus pneumoniae* from other genera like *Diplococcus*.
+A comparison of MIC values between bacteria like *Streptococcus pneumoniae* and *Enterococcus fecalis* (previously *Streptococcus fecalis*) can give insights into why some bacteria have been reclassified, based on their shared and distinct responses to antibiotics.

 # References

 <!-- -------------------------------------------------- -->

-$$1$$ Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
+\[1\] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
 Scope.
 1951;3(5):4-7.

-$$2$$ Wainer and Lysen, “That’s Funny…” *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)
+\[2\] Wainer and Lysen, “That’s Funny…” *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)